 - Minoxidil is the only topical medication approved by the FDA for female pattern hair loss.
 It is applied directly to the scalp to stimulate hair growth.

-Low-level laser therapy (LLLT) appears to be effective in treating androgenetic alopecia in both men and women.8 A handheld device called HairMax® LaserComb was approved by the FDA in 2007 for this indication.
+Low-level laser therapy (LLLT) appears to be effective in treating androgenic alopecia in both men and women.8 A handheld device called HairMax® LaserComb was approved by the FDA in 2007 for this indication.
 In 2016, the iRestore Hair Growth System was given clearance to market by the FDA.
 It is a head cap that promotes hair growth in women with female pattern hair loss.

 If your hair loss is affecting your emotional and psychological well-being, talk to your doctor, healthcare provider or care team about the issue, they can suggest treatment approaches to try.
 Also think about joining a support group, as there are many women that suffer from the same symptoms.
 Remember that hair takes time to grow, so do not be discouraged if you don’t see the results right away.